prithupareek/spotify-mood-playlist-generator/README.md

 If installing h5py fails, then install using homebrew on mac, using command brew install hdf5

+Put your spotify client id and secret where it asks for it in main.py

 Run the program (spotify-mood-playlist-generator/src/main.py)<br />

 When you run the program for the first time, you will be sent to your default web browser. <br />